aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-management/add-layer-to-file-gdb-dataset/_index.md

     layer.Add(feature);
 }
 ```

 ## Step 4: Open and Validate the Added Layer
-Open the layer you've just created and validate its content.
-Check the count and retrieve attribute values using the following code:
+Finally, open the layer you just created and verify its contents.
+The console will show that the layer contains one feature and that the **Name** attribute matches what we set.

 ```csharp
 using (var layer = dataset.OpenLayer("data"))
 {